LAST UPDATED JULY 29, 2023, BY HARRY HALL

 Percentage of Items on Test

-See the PMI-RMP® Exam Content Outline for additional information.
+See the PMI-RMP® Exam Content Outline & Specifications (January, 2023) for additional information.

 Become a PMI Risk Management Professional

 Have you been thinking about taking the PMI-RMP® exam?
-It's a challenging exam.
-But I'm here to help with the PMI-RMP® Exam Series.
+Are you looking for a course that is aligned with the latest PMI® Standards?
+I'm here to help with the PMI-RMP® Exam Prep Course.
+No fluff.
+Just simple, to-the-point instruction.